QuantozTechnology/xdrgen/README.md

 `xdrgen [-o OUTPUT_DIR] [-l LANGUAGE] [-n NAMESPACE] [INPUT_FILES ...]`

+## Exceptions in functinality

+As "autoload" has been deprecated by Ruby, it is replaced for require, but it is possible that dependencies are not correctly loaded.
+This can possibly be fixed by reordering some requires in the `*_generated` file.

 ## Usage as a library

 Add this line to your application's Gemfile: